-End-user organisation project lead
+End-user organisation co-leader

-Innovation and Utilisation Projects must involve at least two (preferably more) CRC Essential and/or Other Participants and should be led (as sole leader or co-leader) by an end-user organisation.
+Innovation and Utilisation Projects must involve at least two (preferably more) CRC Essential and/or Other Participants and include a Co-Leader from an end-user organisation.
 The Cooperative Research Centre (CRC) Programme supports industry-led end-user driven research collaborations to address major challenges facing Australia.
 In the context of Autism CRC, an end-user organisation is one that focuses on service delivery, support or advocacy for people on the autism spectrum.